infor-design/enterprise/docs/DEVELOPER.md

 ### Linking

 - From a component readme and linking to another component's documentation, use a relative link like `[Read about buttons](./button)`.
-Using a relative like this will maintain the current version the website visitor has selected
+Using a relative link like this will maintain the current version the website visitor has selected.
 - The design system website automatically sets `target="_blank"` for any code documentation link which contains `/demo/` in it.
-It's not necessary for you to add this within the documentation itself
+It's not necessary for you to add this within the documentation itself.
 - Paths for demo links use the same URL structure as on the local development app.
-    - For example, to create a link to a pattern page, take the URI from the dev app such as `/patterns/navigation-breadcrumbs` and from a component readme page, create a relative like like `[see pattern demo](./demo/patterns/navigation-breadcrumbs)`
+    - For example, to create a link to a pattern page, take the URI from the dev app such as `/patterns/navigation-breadcrumbs` and from a component readme page, create a relative link like `[see pattern demo](./demo/patterns/navigation-breadcrumbs)`.
     - This works for `/components/`, `/patterns/`, etc.

 ## Guidelines for creating a new IDS Component